-On October 21, 2016, the DOD published the Final Rule for DFARS 252.204-7012, Safeguarding Covered Defense Information and Cyber Reporting.
-This follows the interim rules that were published in August 2015 and December 2015.
-It represents DoD’s efforts to prevent improper access of important unclassified information in the supply base.
+On October 21, 2016, the DOD published the Final Rule for DFARS 252.204-7012, Safeguarding Covered Defense Information and Cyber Incident Reporting.
+It represents DoD’s efforts to prevent improper access to important unclassified information in the supply base.
 The DFARs clause contains the following main requirements:

-Contractors must provide adequate security for covered contractor information systems," to include implementing the security controls of National Institute of Standards and Technology (NIST) SP 800-171, as soon as practical but no later than Dec 31, 2017.
-A "covered contractor information system" is defined as an unclassified system that is owned, or operated by or for, a contractor and that processes, stores, or transmits covered defense information.
+Contractors must provide adequate security for “covered contractor information systems,” to include implementing the security controls of National Institute of Standards and Technology (NIST) SP 800-171 as required.
+A "covered contractor information system" is an unclassified information system that is owned, or operated by or for, a contractor and that processes, stores, or transmits covered defense information.

 Contractors must report cyber incidents to the DoD at https://dibnet.dod.mil within 72 hours of discovery, and subcontractors must provide the incident report number, automatically assigned by DoD, to the prime Contractor (or next higher-tier subcontractor) as soon as practicable.
 Contractors must also conduct a review for evidence of compromise, isolate and submit malicious software in accordance with instructions provided by the Contracting Officer, preserve and protect images of all known affected information systems and relevant monitoring/packet capture data for at least 90 days for potential DoD review, and provide DoD with access to additional information or equipment that is necessary to conduct a forensic analysis.